Lobesitdoll/mdncomp/README.md

 ![example show current browsers](https://i.imgur.com/kJuN8hV.png)

-Tip: You can combine the option with `--no-notes, -N` to not show the links at the end.
+Tip: You can combine the option with `-N, --no-notes` to hide the links at the end.

 List release history for a single browser: